 US budget airlines plot pandemic breakthrough

-The COVID-19 pandemic has reshaped the global travel landscape and U.S. no-frills carriers are pouncing.

-PALM COAST, Fla.: The COVID-19 pandemic has reshaped the global travel landscape and U.S. no-frills carriers are pouncing.
+PALM COAST, Florida: The COVID-19 pandemic has reshaped the global travel landscape and US no-frills carriers are pouncing.

 As legacy airlines shrink to contain costs, budget carriers Spirit Airlines, Allegiant Travel and privately-owned Frontier Airlines are resuming pilot hiring and expanding networks to seize turf dominated by larger rivals.